microsoft/CNTK/bindings/python/doc/layerref.rst

 Parameters
 ~~~~~~~~~~

--  ``prob``: a fraction between [0, 1[ that specify the probability by which
+-  ``prob``: a fraction between [0, 1) that specify the probability by which
-   Dropout will randomly select elements of the input.
-0 mean select everything
+   the dropout operation will randomly select elements of the input.
+0 mean
-   and close to 1 mean drop every element.
+   select everything and close to 1 mean drop every element.

 Return Value
 ~~~~~~~~~~~~

-A function that implements the desired pooling layer.
+A function that implements the desired dropout layer.

 Description
 ~~~~~~~~~~~